-- 3.13 Following reassessment, if you do not meet the requirements to progress, but achieve a Year mark of 20 or above, you may be offered one or more of the following opportunities: - (a) A full-time repeat year for uncapped module marks; - (b) A part-time repeat year for up to 105 credits for uncapped module marks; - (c) Reassessment in the following year without attending the University for capped module marks. - 3.14 Following reassessment, if you still have not passed an optional module and you are repeating the year, either full or part-time, you can pick a different optional module. - 3.15 You will not be allowed to progress to the next Year if you have failed any core module. - 3.16 Following an attempt at reassessment for all the required modules, if you have failed up to 30 non-core credits, the Board of Examiners will offer you one or more of the following opportunities: - (a) If you have not had three attempts at the failed module(s), you can remain in Year One and take reassessment (see 3.14 above);

-- (b) Alternatively, if you have not had three attempts at the failed module(s), you can progress to Year Two carrying the failed non-core credits and have no further reassessment attempts at the failed module(s); - (c) If you have had three attempts at the module(s) but have still not achieved the pass mark, you can proceed to Year Two carrying the failed non-core credits. - 3.17 You can only fail 30 non-core credits across your degree (see table 3.1 above).
+- 3.14 Following reassessment, if you do not meet the requirements to progress, but achieve a Year Mark of 20 or above, you may be offered one or more of the following opportunities: - a) A full-time repeat year for uncapped Module Marks; - b) A part-time repeat year for up to 105 credits for uncapped Module Marks; - c) Reassessment in the following Year without attending the University for capped Module Marks. - 3.15 Following reassessment, if you still have not passed an optional module and you are repeating the Year, either full or part-time, you can pick a different optional module. - 3.16 You will not be allowed to progress to the next Year if you have failed any core module. - 3.17 Following an attempt at reassessment for all the required modules, if you have failed up to 30 non-core credits, the Board of Examiners will offer you one or more of the following opportunities: - a) If you have not had three attempts at the failed module(s), you can remain in Year One and take reassessment (see 3.14 above); - b) If you have not had three attempts at the failed module(s), you can progress to Year Two and trail the reassessment in your failed module(s) (see Table 3.2); - c) If you have not had three attempts at the failed module(s), you can progress to Year Two carrying the failed non-core credits and have no further reassessment attempts at the failed module(s); - d) If you have had three attempts at the module(s) but have still not achieved the pass mark, you can proceed to Year Two carrying the failed non-core credits. - 3.18 You can only fail 30 non-core credits across your degree (see Table 3.1 above).
 You will not be able to transfer onto a course where these failed credits are listed as core.